Farming in Protected Landscapes

 It aims to support farmers and land managers in carrying out projects that support the natural environment, mitigate the impacts of climate change, provide public access opportunities or support nature-friendly, sustainable farm businesses.

-Farming in Protected Landscapes is running from March 2021 - March 2026.
+Farming in Protected Landscapes is being delivered on Dartmoor from March 2021 - 2026.

 Year 1: Farming in Protected Landscapes programme report